Aquilegia canadensis (Red Columbine)

 |Also known as:||Wild Columbine|

-|Habitat:||shade, sun; rocky woods and slopes|
+|Habitat:||part shade, shade, sun; rocky woods and slopes, cliffs, bluffs|

 |Bloom season:||May - July|

 |Wetland Indicator Status:||GP: FAC MW: FACU NCNE: FACU|

 |National distribution (click map to enlarge):|

 Pick an image for a larger view.
 See the glossary for icon descriptions.